ethannicholas/Frost/docs/packages.md

 Uses
 ----

-Classes can always be referenced by their fully qualified names, such as [panda.core.String].
+Classes can always be referenced by their fully qualified names, such as [frost.core.String].
 Because it would be inconvient to always have to write out the full name of a class, there is a `uses` declaration which allows you to refer to a class by its simple name: